 Education & Outreach Activities and Participation Summary

 Preliminary results from this study were presented at three national scientific meetings in 2018: the national meeting of the American Chemical Society in Boston (invited talk), the joint annual meeting of the Entomological Society of America and the Entomological Societies of Canada and British Columbia, and the International IPM Symposium in Baltimore (invited talk).
 Results were also presented through an invited seminar with the Entomological Society of Washington in 2018.
-One extension presentation related to this work was also given at the Bay Area fruit school meeting in Queenstown, MD (February 2018) and reached approximately 50 stakeholders, including growers, extension agents, and other University of Maryland Researchers; this extension talk was recorded by a local television station and has been made publicly available on YouTube.
+One extension presentation related to this work was also given at the Bay Area fruit school meeting in Queenstown, MD (February 2018) and reached approximately 50 stakeholders, including growers, extension agents, and other University of Maryland Researchers.

 In 2019, results were also presented at two additional invited talks (the national meeting of the American Chemical Society in San Diego and at a Department of Entomology seminar at Michigan State University), as well as one regional meeting (the annual meeting for the Eastern Branch of the Entomological Society of America).
 Results from this study were also presented at the 2019 Graduate Student Research Day, a multi-disciplinary event hosted by the University of Maryland Graduate School.

 In 2020, we originally planned to present work related to this study at two invited talks (2020 International Congress of Entomology and the 2020 meeting for the Eastern Branch of the Entomological Society of America); however, these events were postponed and cancelled respectively due to the Covid-19 pandemic.
-Instead, results related to this study were presented to various audiences through virtual meeting formats, including a YouTube video that was produced in lieu of a twilight field tour (40 views as of 1/12/20) and two presentations at the virtual meeting for the Entomological Society of America.
-This spring, we also plan to publish an extension article that summarizes the key results from this study in University of Maryland Fruit and Vegetable Headline News (estimated readership ~2,500 stakeholders).
+Instead, results related to this study were presented to various audiences through virtual meeting formats, including a YouTube video that was produced in lieu of a twilight field tour (70 views as of 6/21/21) and two presentations at the virtual meeting for the Entomological Society of America.
+In spring 2021, results from this study were also presented virtually at the eastern branch meeting for the Entomological Society of America.

 The results from this project will guide the development of more integrated insect and pathogen management programs in mid-Atlantic fruit production.
 In general, management decisions for SWD and fruit rot fungi such as Botrytis are made independently from one another.
 However, early results from this study indicate that adult SWD have the potential to interact with and influence fungal disease patterns.
-We found that under no choice conditions, SWD acquire, retain, and vector both Botrytis and Cladosporium to sterile media at high rates.
+We found that under no choice conditions, SWD acquire, retain, and vector both Botrytis and Cladosporium at high rates.
 Our field surveys also indicate that adult flies associate with a diverse fungal fauna that includes Cladosporium and several other potentially pathogenic genera of fungi.
-As this work continues, we hope to gain a better sense of how these vectoring relationships impact fruit quality under more field-realistic conditions.
+Future work will continue to advance our understanding about how these vectoring relationships impact fruit quality under more field-realistic conditions.

 I plan to pursue a career in applied entomology, with my research focused on improving sustainable pest management options within agriculture.
 The skills that I acquired through this project have contributed to my professional development and will help me move forward in my career.
 For example, I supervised six undergraduate students in research tasks related to this project over the course of the past three years.
 Through this work, I have gained experience in both mentoring undergraduate students and managing a project’s workflow.
 I also expanded my skills in experimental design and trouble-shooting while designing and implementing behavioral assays for SWD.
-Additionally, the results from this study have been used as preliminary data to apply for additional research funding.
-Working with Dr. Mengjun Hu (Department of Plant Science and Landscape Architecture, University of Maryland) and my advisor, Dr. Kelly.
-Hamby, I successfully led the writing for a research grant from the Maryland Agricultural Experimental Station (MAES) at UMD.
-Additionally, I contributed to the writing for a USDA AFRI grant that built off of this project; these experiences have strengthened my grant writing skills and also given me the opportunity to practice initiating and participating in interdisciplinary collaborations.
-Results from this study have also been presented at several scientific conferences, giving me experience in public speaking and professional science communication.
-I will continue to hone these skills through future extension presentations as well as a peer reviewed publication (anticipated submission late July 2021).
+Results from this study have been presented at several scientific conferences, giving me experience in public speaking and professional science communication.
+Moving forward, I will also continue to expand these skills through writing an additional extension article as well as a peer reviewed publication (anticipated submission late July 2021).
 I also plan to present results related to this work at the upcoming national Entomological Society of America Meeting in November 2021.